'Too much death': All Saints' Day has new resonance for many faithful

 But most mainline Protestant churches still aren't hosting in-person worship and many Catholics still haven't returned to the pews.
 So churches are experimenting with new approaches this year, reflecting safety concerns as well as the sheer depth of sadness.

-“All the religious rituals [around death] that are so important to us we cannot do,” said the Rev. Sarah Campbell of Mayflower Church, nothing that All Saints’ Day worship typically both mourns the dead and celebrates their lives.
+"All the religious rituals [around death] that are so important to us we cannot do," said the Rev. Sarah Campbell of Mayflower Church, noting that All Saints' Day worship typically mourns the dead and celebrates their lives.

 "This year it's pure tragedy,'' she said.
 "People die by themselves.
 Everything is hidden.
 My own father is in hospice and I can't be with him."